 Ryogoku Kokugikan is the best place to catch a sumo tournament in Tokyo.
 The hall is also home to a museum of the sport, and will be used to host the boxing competition during the 2020 Summer Olympics in Tokyo.

-Kabuki is a traditional Japanese dance drama, using elaborate costumes, makeup and sets to wow audiences.
-The recently rebuilt Kabuki-za is the chief kabuki theater in the region and still retains its traditional charms.
+Kabuki is a traditional Japanese dance drama, using elaborate costumes, make-up and sets to wow audiences.
+The recently rebuilt Kabuki-za is the chief kabuki theatre in the region and still retains its traditional charms.

-Colorful and lively Takeshita Street is located in Harajuku and is one of the district’s most iconic attractions.
-The shopping area is packed with small shops and vendors selling offbeat fashions, quirky souvenirs, and everything kawaii.
+Colourful and lively Takeshita Street is located in Harajuku and is one of the district’s most iconic attractions.
+The shopping area is packed with small shops and vendors selling offbeat fashions, quirky souvenirs and everything kawaii.

-This shrine was built in honor of the Meiji Emperor and his wife, Empress Shoken.
-With its thickly wooded grounds, skyscraping torii, and proximity to Harajuku, Omotesando, and Shibuya Stations, it’s easy to see why it remains one of the city’s most popular Shinto shrines.
+This shrine was built in honour of the Meiji Emperor and his wife, Empress Shoken.
+With its thickly wooded grounds, sky-scraping torii and proximity to Harajuku, Omotesando and Shibuya Stations, it’s easy to see why it remains one of the city’s most popular Shinto shrines.

 This traditional Japanese strolling garden was once the property of the Tokugawa Clan, the former shoguns of Edo.
 Don’t forget to visit the antique teahouse located within its walls, Nakajima no Ochaya, for the full experience.

-The Yomiuri Giants, Japan’s oldest professional baseball team, call the Tokyo Dome home.
-But the multipurpose structure also hosts concerts and other sporting events as well.
+The Yomiuri Giants, Japan’s oldest professional baseball team, call the Tokyo Dome home, but the multipurpose structure also hosts concerts and other sporting events.
 Catch a game rain or shine, or spend an hour browsing the nearby Japanese Baseball Hall of Fame.

 Tokyo Skytree is the tallest structure in the entire prefecture and a popular attraction among locals and visitors alike.
 Shop and dine at the Skytree Village, or make your way to the observatories for a new perspective on Tokyo.
-Located in Sumida Ward.
+It’s located in Sumida Ward.